Diablo Ballet + Diablo Ballet School Find a Forever Home in Shadelands

 Young students in position for class in the new Diablo Ballet School studio in Shadelands.
 [Photo courtesy Diablo Ballet]

-Open seven days a week, Diablo Ballet School offers classes for ages three (Pre-ballet) through adult, with a current enrollment of 180 students, which includes young dancers, adult dancers, and participants in the Dance for Parkinson’s program.
+Open seven days a week, Diablo Ballet School offers classes for ages three (pre-ballet) through adult, with a current enrollment of 180 students, which includes young dancers, adult dancers, and participants in the Dance for Parkinson’s program.
 Krissy and Lauren are excited to welcome new students who are looking to add the joys and rewards of ballet to their lives.
-Some students dance for fun, testing to see if this is something they want to continue as a performing art or an alternative to organized sports.
-And, for older high school students, Diablo Ballet School offers a professional track for those who are serious about ballet as a career.
+Some students dance for fun, testing to see if this is something they want to continue as a performing art or as an alternative to organized sports.
+Others are serious about a professional path: For advanced high school students, the school offers a professional track designed for those committed to careers in dance.

 Many high school students in the upper level classes will choose to make ballet a university study and career choice.
 [Photo courtesy Diablo Ballet]

-Diablo Ballet dancers rehearse for the Company’s May 27, 2026, premier of Romeo & Juliet, a contemporary and whimsical retelling of the classic drama, choreographed by Penny Saunders.
+Diablo Ballet dancers rehearse for the Company’s May 27, 2026, premiere of Romeo & Juliet, a contemporary and whimsical retelling of the classic drama, choreographed by Penny Saunders.
 [Photo courtesy Diablo Ballet]

 (l-r) Dancers Diego Cruz Alvarez and Nicole Ciapponi rehearse Birthday Variations (by choreographer Gerald Arpino) with Dawn Perrin, who staged the ballet, and Pierre Francois-Vilanoba, who assists with coaching.
 [Photo courtesy Diablo Ballet]